in28minutes/spring-microservices-v2/README.md

 Updates
 - Jan 2021: Docker and Kubernetes added to the course!
 - Aug 2022: REST API V2 recorded with Spring Boot 3
+- Aug 2023: New Repo for Spring Boot 3 - http://github.com/in28minutes/spring-microservices-v3

 ## Launch MySQL as Docker Container